patriciosanchezh/shop/README.md

     "msg": "Token has expired"
 }
 ```
 * NOTE: You can change the time, in confirm_verification_token(token, expiration=1800), in api/utils/token.py.
-Also you can put tokens with no expiration type in the parameters of  create_access_token(... expires_delta= False).
+Also you can put tokens with no expiration in the parameters of  create_access_token(... expires_delta= False).
 This in the function authenticate_user, in api/routes/users.py.

 * Get user list